ringcentral-ruby/ringcentral-avatars-ruby/README.md

 Experimental [Identicon](https://en.wikipedia.org/wiki/Identicon) support is also included via [ruby_identicon](https://github.com/chrisbranson/ruby_identicon).
 Please see the source for usage until it gets a bit more use.

+PNG metadata is supported which can be uploaded to and downloaded from RingCentral.

 ## Pre-requisites

 * ImageMagick